- March 24th:

 Here are a few of the graphs I was able to import in here with just two clicks.

 As you can see, MongoDB Charts is really powerful and super easy to embed.
-There is even a dark mode (see donut above) to ease the integration with your themes.

 If you have a source of data that provides different or more accurate data about this virus.
 Please let me know on Twitter @MBeugnet or in the comment section.
 I will do my best to update this data and provide more charts.